brendanmurty/site/README.md

 - Create a new Git Tag (`YYYY.xxx` as detailed above)
 - Push changes up to the origin repository
 - This will then trigger an automated deployment process with GitHub Actions via [.github/workflows/deployment.yml](.github/workflows/deployment.yml)
+- That process will then make a new deployment in your related Deno Deploy account

+Following this, you need to **promote a deployment** to production status for it to be used by your configured domains.